 Mexican Burrowing Toad (Rhinophrynus dorsalis)

-Belize Range – countrywide
+Belize Range – Countrywide

-Points of Interest
+Points of Interest:

-- This toad is the only living species in its family (Rhinophrynidae), making it a true evolutionary oddity!
+- This toad is the only living species in its family Rhinophrynidae, making it a true evolutionary oddity!

 - Most of the year they live underground.
 They have uniquely adapted limbs for digging, with spade-like projections on their hind feet that allow them to burrow backward into the soil.

 - From my personal experience, these toads emerge all at once during the first heavy rain of the wet season.
-I often find them everywhere in my front yard ponds, mating and filling the air with their very distinctive and loud calls.
+I often find them everywhere in my front yard ponds, mating and filling the air with their very distinctive mating calls.
 Their numbers can be overwhelming, with thousands calling at once.
 However, by the next day, they mostly vanish and remain unseen for the rest of the year.

 - Sometimes during the dry season, I accidentally dig them out of the ground.

-- One of my favorite Belizean amphibians.
+- One of my personal favorite Belizean amphibians.

 The biggest Cane Toad I have found on my farm